csaf-tools/CVRF-CSAF-Converter/README.md

 Ensure that you have installed `python3` (version >= 3.6), `python3-pip` and `python3-venv`.

-Assume your current directory is also avaliable at the environment variable `$ROOT_DIR`.
+Assume your current directory is also available at the environment variable `$ROOT_DIR`.

 Check out the repository and navigate to the working directory.